Holi In Nepal – The Festival Of Colors

 Nepal is renowned for various festivals.
-Some travel blog also symbolize it as country of nonstop festivals.
-There are more than three hundred and sixty five festivals in a year.
-But talking about Holi, this is probably the most colorful festival from Nepalese Calendar; at least for me it is the most colorful festival.
-This is not about religion, no matter whether Hindu or Buddhist or Christian or Muslim everybody on the street seems to be enjoying the festival.
+Some travel blog also symbolizes it as country of nonstop festivals.
+There are more than three hundred and sixty-five festivals in a year.
+But talking about Holi, this is probably the most colourful festival from the Nepalese Calendar; at least for me, it is the most colourful festival.
+This is not about religion; no matter whether Hindu or Buddhist or Christian or Muslim, everybody on the street seems to be enjoying the festival.

 1. Skin Allergies

-I’m twenty four years old when I’m writing this article and according to doctors, a child’s skin is more sensitive than ours.
-So if you are parent with child then I recommend you to take care of your children.
-Make sure they are not playing such highly toxic colors.
+I’m twenty-four years old when I’m writing this article, and according to doctors, a child’s skin is more sensitive than ours.
+So if you are a parent with a child, then I recommend you to take care of your children.
+Make sure they are not playing such highly toxic colours.

 2. Hair and Nail Care

 Similar to your hair, harmful chemicals might stain your nail, especially underneath.
-If you eat with your hand even after washing it properly you might end on food poisoning.
-I recommend using spoon for couple of days even after the festival.
-If you feel like vomiting or end with diarrhea or abdominal pain then blame those colors and go to nearest medical consultant for some medicine or advice.
+If you eat with your hand even after washing it properly, you might end on food poisoning.
+I recommend using a spoon for a couple of days; even after the festival, you feel like vomiting or end with diarrhoea or abdominal pain, then blame those colours and go to the nearest medical consultant for some medicine or advice.

 3. Physical Injuries

-Hurled water balloons can hurt a lot if they hit sensitive parts of human body.
-I mostly find girls being targeted of those hurled water balloons and plastic.
-News of girl being knocked down getting unconscious was quite common in past because of balloons and plastics.
-I recommend everyone to play Holi being well mannered and don’t just make girl your target.
+Hurled water balloons can hurt a lot if they hit sensitive parts of the human body.
+I mostly find girls being targeted by those hurled water balloons and plastic.
+News of a girl being knocked down getting unconscious was quite common in the past because of balloons and plastics.
+I recommend everyone to play Holi being well mannered and don’t just make the girl your target.

 4. Stay away from intoxicants

-With strict traffic police action against drink and drive, accidents rate are founds to be reduced drastically in comparison to past few years.
-It is better if you can avoid riding two wheeler during Holi cause’ even if you are being careful you might get hurt.
-For example if hurled water balloons hits you either intentionally or unintentionally while riding then you might easily loose control and anything bad can happen.
+With strict traffic police action against drink and drive, the accidents rate are found to be reduced drastically compared to the past few years.
+It is better to avoid riding a two-wheeler during Holi cause’ even if you are careful, you might get hurt.
+For example, if hurled water balloons hit you either intentionally or unintentionally while riding, then you might easily lose control, and anything bad can happen.

 In my opinion, if you practice following rules and play safe then I bet there won’t arise such circumstances unfavorable for you and society.

 - Do not consume alcohol.
-Even if you are not riding please don’t consume alcohol or any other intoxicants.
+Even if you are not riding, please don’t consume alcohol or any other intoxicants.

 - Block opening of your ears with cotton balls.
-(If possible use some Vaseline on cotton)
+(If possible, use some Vaseline on cotton)

-- It will be better to wear full sleeved cloth rather than half or sleeveless cloth.
+- It will be better to wear full-sleeved cloth rather than half or sleeveless cloth.

 - Just try to play with plain water and make it is clean too.
 Please don’t use contaminated water.

-- Do not force anyone to play, let them enjoy watching you and others.
+- Do not force anyone to play; let them enjoy watching you and others.